Motysten/Meross4J/README.md

 ## Features

-- Control Meross devices (MSS110, MSS210, MSS310, MSS310H) through a Java interface.
+- Control Meross devices (MSS110, MSS210, MSS310, MSS310H, MSL120 (limited)) through a Java interface.
 - Support for basic functionalities like turning devices on and off.
 - Simplified interface for easy integration into Java projects.